 Yakutia Airlines is a Russian airline based in Yakutsk.
 The airline operates domestic passenger services in Russia and within the Commonwealth of Independent States, as well as charters to destinations in Europe from its hubs at Yakutsk Airport and Moscow's Vnukovo Airport.

 The airline was founded as Sakha Avia, the former Aeroflot Yakutsk Division and also previously known as Yakutaviatrans.

 The airline operated cargo charters to Africa, Asia, Europe and the Middle East until it filed for bankruptcy in early 1999.
 It emerged in 2000 and is controlled by the regional government, Neryungri State Air Enterprise.
 It merged with Yakutavia in 2002 and changed its name to form Yakutia Airlines.

 Yakutia passengers are permitted hand baggage with a maximum weight of up to 10kg.
 Baggage must not exceed the dimensions of 55 x 40 x 20cm.

 Passengers travelling in business class and comfort class with Yakutia Airlines are permitted 40kg of free checked luggage.
 Passengers travelling in economy class are permitted 20kg of free checked baggage.
 Passengers travelling within the Yakutia Republic are permitted 20kg of free checked baggage.
-Check baggage must not exceed 50cm x 50cm x 100cm.
+Checked baggage must not exceed 50cm x 50cm x 100cm.

 Economy Class is one of two cabin classes that Yakutia Airlines offer.
 Economy is the more basic and affordable cabin of the two, designed for those who want a straightforward but pleasant journey.